0atman/noboilerplate/scripts/38-autism.md

 notes:

-If you are autistic, as I am, there are many options you should persue, and your doctor can help you there.
+If you are autistic, as I am, there are many options you should pursue, and your doctor can help you there.

 Today I'm going to set out the only one I feel qualified to talk about: Studying The Patient.